speediegq/matrix-client-wishlist/README.md

 # matrix-client-wishlist
 Wishlist for my WIP Matrix client

+- Sliding sync (and other Matrix 2.0 features)
 - Actions in bulk for every room in a space
 - Friends (not part of the Matrix spec so would be specific to this client)
 - Spaces